skovnats/SVE-Systemic-Verification-Engineering/Community/19112025_Berlin_Bundestag_SoloPerformance/reports/REPORTS.md

 | SubmissionID | RespondentID | Tag(week) | SubmittedAt | UploadedAt | Name | LastName | FatherName | DOB | City | Region | Phone | Email | Telegram | Status | CompletedBy | ADDITIONAL | LastContact | Comments | URLSource | Metadata |

-** **AK1984-Human-0** — symbolically myself, [Dr. Artiom Kovnatsky](https://www.linkedin.com/in/artiomkovnatsky/).
-To highlight that every Human in this list could have been me, and I could have been any of them.
+** **AK1984-Human-0** — symbolically myself, [Dr. Artiom Kovnatsky](https://www.linkedin.com/in/artiomkovnatsky/), to highlight that every Human in this list could have been me, and I could have been any of them.

 ---